 PEC Studio Tour | September

-Celebrating 25 years as Ontario’s most diverse, self-guided Studio Tour features 38 artists in 27 locations.
+The self-guided Studio Tour features more than 35 artists in more than 25 locations throughout The County.
 Studio Tour visits provide something for everyone: paintings in every medium from watercolour, encaustic, acrylic, oil to mixed media, photography, sculptures, jewellery, pottery, hand-blown, stained and fused glass creations, ceramics, fibre art, silks and more.
 Come meet The County’s artists and get a behind the scenes look at how they make the perfect creation.
 Take a piece of The County home!

 Fall Fairs | September-October

 The first fall fair in Prince Edward County took place in 1836, featuring horse races and prize livestock showing and a parade for school children.
 Experience a rural fall fair as it was back then: with midways, carnival foods and exhibits of flowers, vegetables, woodworking, homecrafts, art and photography and school exhibits.
 And of course, musical entertainment is offered throughout.
 Fairs in Picton, Ameliasburgh and Milford.